 - Difference Between a Commercial Air Purifier & Air Sterilizer Machine

 - How Does an Air Sterilizer Work?

-- How to Choose an Air Sterilizer Machine
+- Things to know before buying an Air Sterilizer Machine

 What is an Air Sterilizer Machine?

-UV Sterilizer for HVAC Systems with HEPA filters supplement in killing bacteria, viruses, spores and molds up to 0.3 microns at 99.97% efficiency.
-In addition, units with activated carbon air filter machines remove bad odors, formaldehyde, smoke and organic matters.
+UV Sterilizer for HVAC Systems with HEPA filters supplements in killing bacteria, viruses, spores and molds up to 0.3 microns at 99.97% efficiency.
+In addition, units with activated carbon air filter machines remove bad odors, formaldehyde, smoke, and organic matters.

 Portable vs Whole House Air Sterilizer